1lann/TOHT-Proxy/README.md

 # TOHT-Proxy
 TCP over HTTP proxy.
 Tunnels TCP traffic over the HTTP protocol to bypass corporate/school firewalls.
 To be used with SSH or OpenVPN to form a tunnel for all your traffic.
-[WIP NOT FULLY TESTED]

 Proudly written in Go (It's cross platform!)